avoidwork/woodland/README.md

 ## Example
 HTTP1 & HTTP2 middleware have the same signature, such that `req` represents the request & `res` represents the response; with `http2` `res` is really `stream` with helper functions decorated for interop with older middleware & easy migration to `http2`.

+Switching between protocols is done with a boolean.

 #### HTTP
 ```javascript
 "use strict";